oktadev/okta-blog/_source/_posts/2022-10-31-supabase-vue.md

 export default router;
 ```

 This file defines the three routes needed for this application.
 First, using the `HomeView` page, you bind that to the root path.
 Next, you need to define a route for the `LoginCallback`.
 This is the route Okta will return the authentication response to.
 The `okta-vue` library will handle the callback for you.
 Finally, you have the `Overview` page.
-This page gets tagged as `requiresAuth`,  which means the `navigationGuard` from the `okta-vue` library will ensure the user is authenticated before allowing them to navigate to the `Overview` page. if the user is unauthenticated, they will be presented with the Okta login screen.
+This page gets tagged as `requiresAuth`,  which means the `navigationGuard` from the `okta-vue` library will ensure the user is authenticated before allowing them to navigate to the `Overview` page.
+If the user is unauthenticated, they will be presented with the Okta login screen.

 ### Create your components